vincentvdschaft/vincentvdschaft.github.io/_posts/2023-03-28-DAS-beamforming-EN.md

 <p></p>
 </details>

+In this figure, we can see several things:

-We see that the summed response is by far the largest when we are actually focused on a scatterer.
-That is a good sign!
-This means that we will be able to recognize the scatterers in the image we make 🙂.
-However, we also see that the result is not always zero when we focus on a point where there is nothing.
-This is because the focus point $P$ is then on the same ellipse as one or more of the scatterers.
-Finally, you can also see that the response does not jump down in one go when you move away from a scatterer.
-This is because the pulse we sent out is not infinitely sharp.
-We first have to "walk down the mountain" before we reach zero.
-This is a limit to how sharp the image can eventually become.
+- We see that the response is by far the largest when we are actually focused on a scatterer and that the scatterers are recognizable in the image.
+- However, we also see that the output is not always zero when we focus on a point where there is nothing.
+This is because the focus point $P$ then lies on the same ellipse as one or more of the scatterers.
+- If the focus point moves away from a scatterer, we see that the summed response does not immediately drop to zero.
+This is because the pulse we sent out is not infinitely sharp but has a certain width.
+We first have to 'walk down the mountain' before we reach zero.
+This is a limit to how sharp the image can ultimately become.
+- Scatterers $S_7$ and $S_8$ have a more smeared out dot in the image than, for example, $S_5$.
+This is because $S_7$ and $S_8$ are located more to the side, causing the ellipses of the different elements to be more similar, which means their approximate overlap covers a larger region.
+The resolution of an ultrasound image is therefore not the same everywhere!

-All in all, it is clear that the principle works.
-All that remains is to do this calculation for each pixel in the image.
-The stronger the reflection we calculate, the whiter we make the pixel.
-This way, you can make an image from a series of seemingly chaotic signals.
+Although the quality of the image leaves a lot to be desired, it is clear that the principle works and provides us with a way to create an image from a series of seemingly chaotic signals.

 <details>
 <summary>Sidenote</summary>